danielbloom/code-samples/README.md

 ##Backbone.js
 I worked on a Backbone.js application which acted as a dashboard for call center managers.
-It asynchronously  displays the status of all call center workers.
-An dummy example can be viewed here () though production cases may have hundreds of employees active on the dashboard.
+It asynchronously displays the status of all call center workers who are constantly changing status from Open/Closed/On Call etc. An dummy example can be viewed [here] (https://secure.ifbyphone.com/managerpanel.php?key=adc1bbaf0f133450c6eccd4b55a134284cdbfae9&usr_queue_id=31494) though production cases may have hundreds of employees active on the dashboard.
 The features that I primarily contributed are the ability to sort the agents by call priority, or by name alphabetically or reverse alphabetically.
 It is important to note that this was a legacy codebase using an older version of Backbone and as such does not 100% comply with current Backbone practices.
 Code can be viewed here.

 ##Additional jQuery work